notpikmin/Dynamic-Bones-This-Button-VRC/README.md

 # Dynamic-Bones-This-Button
-Editor script that addes a this button for dynamic bones Useful for copying dynamic bones on vrc avatars
+Editor script that addes a this button for dynamic bones Useful for copying dynamic bones on vrc avatars Useless for vrchat avatars now that physbones are out.

 # Instructions
 Put the "Editor" folder in your project.